 Real estate can be purchased through domestic or foreign trusts.
 A foreign trust is one not governed by the U.S. but may be used for investments and asset protection for U.S. property.
 The asset protection benefits that an individual receives from this kind of trust will be governed by whatever country governs the trust.
 Foreign trusts are favorable for a number of reasons.
 The purchase or sale of property in Florida is a valuable investment for many foreigners.
 One of the main reasons for purchasing a property in the U.S. is so valuable is because the American dollar is weaker in comparison to certain foreign currency.

 Helping British, French, German, Belgian, & Swiss Citizens

-Our attorneys can assist British, French, German, Belgian and Swiss citizens in their purchase or sale of real property on the Treasure Coast.
+Our attorneys can assist British, French, German, Belgian, and Swiss citizens in their purchase or sale of real property on the Treasure Coast.
 Our Stuart real estate lawyers are familiar with local laws, can explain local closing procedures, and guide you through the purchase or sale process.
-Crary Buchanan has a long history of consistently providing high quality legal service.
+Crary Buchanan has a long history of consistently providing high-quality legal services.
 If you want an attorney who will represent your best interests, we hope that you will consider speaking with an attorney from our firm for your legal needs.

 Tax Implications & Real Estate

 Those who wish to invest in this type of property must comply with all tax requirements of Florida and the United States.
 Property taxes may be greater for non-resident Florida home and property owners.
 Each country also has specific regulations regarding estate taxes.
 For example, Canadians may not be subject to U.S. estate taxes unless their total estate value exceeds $2 million USD (United States Dollars).
 Even foreign residents who are not obligated to pay estate taxes must still file an estate tax return for their U.S. property, as long as their property is worth more than $60,000.